 COBRA beneficiaries with Medicare Parts A and B will be enrolled in the Medicare Advantage plan.
-Medicare-eligible COBRA beneficiaries who do not have Medicare Parts A and B will be canceled.

 What Coverage is Available?

 If you choose COBRA continuation coverage, the LGHIB is required to offer you coverage that, as of the time coverage is being provided, is identical to the coverage provided under the LGHIP to similarly situated employees or family members.